su8code/ethioclicks-javaapp/README.md

 * [How to get .jar file in Netbeans](https://www.bing.com/search?q=getting+jar+netbeans&qs=n&form=QBRE&sp=-1&pq=getting+jar+&sc=8-12&sk=&cvid=A5111694CC544D6FA9837318283F016F)
 * [How to get .jar file in Intellij IDEA](https://blog.karthicr.com/posts/2016/07/10/creating-an-executable-jar-in-intellij-idea/)

+After Extracting Your Jar File it's better to Copy the jar and the lib folder and move into another folder location our IDE may erase our jar files let's create a new folder and let's name it a 'setup-installer-folder' then inside create  another folder called 'bin'

 ### Creating the installer using Inno Setup involves the following two steps:
 * Create Inno Script file